 As SA tries to engineer an economic revival, improving the country’s growth rate is becoming increasingly critical, and hinges on revitalising key components of the economy.
 We have compiled a list of 12 key indicators we are paying close attention to, scoring them on a monthly basis to assess if SA is making meaningful progress towards an economic turnaround.

 The ranking began in January following the election of Cyril Ramaphosa as ANC and South African president, and the ensuing Ramaphoria.
 The 12 indicators chosen focus on a wide range of variables including political stability, policy clarity, business confidence, employment, capital expenditure, housing activity and consumer income.

-Hopefully the current economic stimulus and recovery plan will start to have a visible impact on economic sentiment and growth within the coming months.
+Hopefully the current economic stimulus and recovery plan will start to have a visible impact on economic sentiment and growth within the coming months, and especially during 2019.

 How we score:

 Every month, each indicator is scored on a scale of 1 to 10, with 10 indicating an extremely high level of vibrancy and 1 suggesting extreme underperformance.
 The scores are then averaged across all 12 variables to derive the overall progress level (reflected as a percentage), which we will analyse and share with you here

 Purchasing Manager's Index (PMI)

 interest rate spread

 Lifting South Africa’s growth rate to above 3% on a sustained basis will require significantly more effort than is currently evident, including the co-ordination of policy efforts across key government departments.
 There is a risk that the consumer confidence index showed excessive optimism during Q1 2018.

 In our view these challenges can be broken down into five main categories: